-In both fiction and non-fiction I look for a distinctive voice, vivid story-telling, insightful characterization and scintillating prose.
-If the book has the potential to win awards or attract film deals, all the better.
-Although I’m taking on only a handful of new clients, I’m always on the lookout for that special new discovery.
+Here’s my ideal mix: a distinctive voice, vivid story-telling, insightful characterization and scintillating prose.
+If the book has the potential to cause competitive bidding, win awards or attract film deals, all the better.

-Into The Silence by Wade Davis; Half of a Yellow Sun by Chimamanda Ngozi Adichie; Midnight’s Children by Salman Rushdie; Stalin: The Court Of The Red Tsar by Simon Sebag Montefiore; The Year Of Wonders by Geraldine Brooks; The Sympathizer by Viet Thanh Nguyen; The Scramble For Africa by Thomas Pakenham.
+Half of a Yellow Sun by Chimamanda Ngozi Adichie; Midnight’s Children by Salman Rushdie; Stalin: The Court of the Red Tsar by Simon Sebag Montefiore; The Scramble for Africa by Thomas Pakenham; Year of Wonders by Geraldine Brooks; The Luminaries by Eleanor Catton; The Eighth Life by Nino Haratischvili.

 Founding member of PACLA